kodtodya/talks/index.md

 ### Trusted Coaching Professional

 Hey, I am Avadhut and I have been working as a Corporate Trainer since 2017.
-I'm enriched with 8+ years of experience in IT industry.
+I'm enriched with around 10 years of experience in IT industry.
 I specialize in helping people to learn most of the open-source technologies.
 I take great pride in the progress and success of my clients, and look forward to helping you.
 Get in touch to learn more.

 ### Solutions architect and consultant